NamesMT/Roo-Code/cline_docs/marketplace/implementation/01-architecture.md

     - GitFetcher handles repository cloning and updates
     - MetadataScanner loads package data from repositories
-    - PackageManagerManager manages caching and concurrency
+    - MarketplaceManager manages caching and concurrency
     - UI requests data through the message handler

 2. **Filtering and Search**:

     - UI sends filter/search criteria to the backend
-    - PackageManagerManager applies filters with match info
+    - MarketplaceManager applies filters with match info
     - Filtered results are returned to the UI
     - State manager handles view-level filtering

 3. **Source Management**:
     - UI sends source management commands
-    - PackageManagerManager coordinates with GitFetcher
+    - MarketplaceManager coordinates with GitFetcher
     - Cache is managed with timeout protection
     - Sources are processed with concurrency control